 A global healthcare conglomerate from the US, fielding more than 80,000 employees and making more than $30Bn in annual revenue, was using a legacy infrastructure spanning multiple dedicated data centers in multiple countries across the globe to deliver their 2 SaaS platforms to millions of daily customers.
 Once the company decided to implement a Machine Learning solution to improve the efficiency of their Big Data analytics, they understood the existing IT infrastructure was inadequate for the task.

 The corporation opted for using DevOps-as-a-Service from an external MSP company.
 After an in-depth analysis of the existing IT infrastructure and workloads, the contractor came up with a solution to migrate to AWS and use the cloud service platform capabilities to the max.
 This would also ensure the ability to build a Big Data analytics solution atop the scalable cloud infrastructure layers.

 As a result, the healthcare provider was able to cut their OPEX by 45% at least, while ensuring enterprise-grade security & compliance of all components, as well as the possibility to add multiple AWS modules and offers from AWS Marketplace to further facilitate the product development and improvement based on Big Data analytics results.

 Final thoughts on the results of DevOps implementation in 2018

 We hope that this analysis was helpful in describing the main trends of DevOps evolution through 2018, the challenges the enterprises currently face, and the possible ways to overcome these challenges.
 This is also a detailed guideline for the transition to DevOps done with the effort of your internal staff.

-Should you decide to hire an external consultancy to help your IT department perform the task — IT Svit is ready to help!
+Should you decide to hire an external consultancy to help your IT department perform the task — IT Svit is!